caroloading/DIT113-silo-management-project/README.md

 </div>

 * When you have successfully opened the wio.ino file, ensure that your terminal is connected via the USB-C port to the computer you have arduino IDE open on.
-* Note that the following step will not work if it is connected to the battery or not at all.
+* Now, with the terminal ON, upload the code to your terminal through the Arduino IDE by pressing the arrow button as highlighted below. <br/>
-* Now, with the terminal ON, upload the code to your terminal through the Arduino IDE.
+(Note that the following step will not work if the computer is connected to the battery or not at all.)
 <div>
     <img style="margin-left: 50px" src="docs/images/UploadWio.png" width=500px height=200px/>
 </div>